sheijk/Zomp/readme.txt

 = Getting started

-At this time the is no proper process to get started.
+At this time there is no proper process to get started.
 You will need to clone the Zomp repository and provide a few required tools and libraries.

 External dependencies (list might be incomplete and out of date):
 - OS X 10.6 (should be straight forward to port)